DamianGillessen1989/personal-portfolio-dg/README.md

 ### Unresolved Bugs

-- An anomaly surfaced during testing when the contact form exhibited usability issues specifically in landscape mode on extra-large (XL) screens.
-In this configuration, the form elements appeared distorted and rendered unusable, presenting a significant impediment to user interaction.
+- An anomaly surfaced during testing when the gallery exhibited usability issues specifically in landscape mode mobile or small-screen devices.
+In this configuration, the gallery modal elements appeared off-screen and rendered unusable, presenting a significant impediment to user interaction.
+[Gallery unresolved bug image](https://raw.githubusercontent.com/DamianGillessen1989/personal-portfolio-dg/main/docs/unresolved-modal-bug.webp)

 ## Deployment